pglass/sms-backup/README.md

 This is some code to analyze an backup of SMS/MMS messages taken by the SMS Backup and Restore app for Android.

-What I want to know
+It can analyze a single conversation and output plots for a few different things:

+- Time series of messages sent per day
+- Time series of messages sent per week
+- Histogram of incoming message lengths
+- Histogram of outgoing message lengths
+- Scatterplot over time, plotting the hour of day when messages are sent

+Other things / TODO
 -------------------

-- How many messages sent Each day?
-Each week?
-Each month?
-- How does time of day, day of week affect the number of messages sent?
-- How many emojis used?
+- How many emojis or pictures used?
-- How many pictures sent?
+- Most common words and phrases
-- Length of texts?
-Number of exclamations?
+- Number of exclamations?
 Number of questions?
-- Most common words and phrases

 Setup
 -----